-Training in 2022/23 will include, continued support from Emotion Coaching UK (all staff), continued support to develop Executive Functioning skills, online training recommended by Norfolk and Waveney Speech & Language to help us to implement recommended speech & language provision, coaching sessions from Norfolk & Waveney Speech & Language relating directly to individual children and their needs, iCan Communication Champion (Core & Intermediate) training for new staff.
+Training in 2023/24 will include, continued support from Emotion Coaching UK (all staff), continued support to develop Executive Functioning skills, continued coaching sessions from Norfolk & Waveney Speech & Language relating directly to individual children and their needs.
+We will have a whole school focus on the implementation of the 7 C's assessment and intervention framework.